HTTP#

 Tag-Name=HECStuff

 The HEC-Compatible-Listener block requires the TokenValue and Tag-Name configuration items.
-If the URL configuration item is omitted, it will default to /services/collector/event.
+If the URL configuration item is omitted, it will default to /services/collector.

 Both Listener and HEC-Compatible-Listener configuration blocks can be specified on the same HTTP ingester.